Keith Holland

 Keith Holland (born 6 December 1935) is a British former racing driver from England who competed in various classes of racing in the 1960s and 1970s.
 He is known for winning the 1969 Madrid Grand Prix in a Formula 5000 car in a field which contained several Formula One entries.
-He was also a regular competitor in the British Formula 5000 Championship finishing third in the title standings on two occasions.
+He was also a regular competitor in the European Formula 5000 Championship finishing third in the title standings on two occasions.

 Racing career

 Early career

 Holland's career began in 1961, with a Lotus 11, yielding a third-place finish in the Boxing Day meeting at Brands Hatch.
 He continued in 1962, with a GSM Delta competing in only three national level, or above, races.
 He achieved a best finish of fourth at a 500km race at the Nürburgring in September.
 In 1963, Holland entered the Guards Trophy (S2.0 class) at Brands Hatch in a Diva GT but did not finish.

 Holland next appeared at national level in the 1967 Brands Hatch six-hour race.
 He competed alongside entrant Terry Drury in a Ford GT40 and finished 14th.
 Although Holland entered other events in 1967, he did not actually compete in them.

 In 1968, Holland again entered the Brands Hatch six-hour race, together with the Monza 1000 km race, in Drury's GT40, but did not finish either event.
 The pairing then entered the Targa Florio with the Ford and were classified 54th, followed by the 1000km of Nürburgring, finishing 35th.
 Holland then returned to domestic racing with a Lotus 47 before competing in a six-hour race at Surfers Paradise in an Austin Mini Cooper, finishing fifth.
 He then finished 12th in the Guards Trophy at Brands Hatch with the Lotus 47, and was entered for the 1968 24 Hours of Le Mans alongside Drury in the GT40, but did not attend.